RaviTejaVattem/vscode-testing-extension/blog.md

 ### Let's now gather our requirements

 - We need to search and list our tests
-- Find/identify a text runner/executor to run our tests
+- Find/identify a test runner/executor to run our tests
 - Start the test runner
 - Load our tests into test controller
-- Make sure the runner is up and user should be able to Run/Debug/Coverage run the tests
+- Ensure the runner is up and user can Run/Debug/Coverage run the tests
-- Collect the text results and update it back to the test run to visually show the status to the user
+- Collect the test results and update them back to the test run to visually show the status to the user

 ![flow-chart](./BlogImages/flow-chart.png)

-## We need to search and list our tests
+## Searching and listing our tests

 - Tests are written differently in different languages, so vscode doesn't provide any API to find the tests in the files.